|

 Introduction to Pre-Kindergarten

-Students in Pre-Kindergarten learn how to physically handle books, recognize beginning and ending sounds in individual words, and write the majority of letters in their first name.
-Instruction focuses on orally describing personal interests and following simple directions.
-Students identify authors and illustrators and describe characters and setting.
-Students begin drawing and labeling pictures to tell a story.
-Students expand their personal and academic vocabulary they can use in speaking.
+Students in Pre-Kindergarten (Pre-K) learn how to handle books physically, recognize beginning and ending sounds in individual words, and write the majority of letters in their first name.
+Pre-K students orally describe personal interests and follow simple oral directions.
+They begin to describe the roles of authors and illustrators of books, as well as describe characters and setting.
+Students in Pre-K also begin drawing and labeling pictures to tell a story or share information.
+They begin to build their vocabularies and apply their knowledge of new words as they communicate through speaking, drawing, and writing.
+Pre-K students hear different sentence structures through both verbal conversations and read-alouds, and explore other media and formats as means of communication.
 Students participate in read-alouds, developing stamina for listening.

 UDL Lesson